drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # TDD Facts
 -----------
+* Test Isolation
+> It might help you to drive out good design for individual layers, but it won't automatically verify the integration _between_ your layers.

+> When doing Outside-In TD with siolated etests, you need to tkeep track of each test's imlicit assupmotions tabout the contract wich the next layer should implemtn, and remember to test each of those in turn later.
+A placeholer test with a `self.fail` should surfice

+* Integrated tests are tests that need all layers to function.
+> Another way of saying this, if your test code needs a database to run, you've written an integrated test.
+Integrated tests require other layers of your application such as a database or third party API to be functional in order to pass.

+* When your test is getting ugly, it means whatever you're testing, is doing too much work.
+REFACTOR THAT HOE!

 * **Fixtures should be able to run locally and remotely**
 > Essentially if you're using databases in your testing, you need to ensure that your test database can be created on your staging server and your local machine.
 One way to solve this is to use Fabric to run remote commands.
 One of those remote commands could be creating a test database and/or flushing said database between each test.

 * **De-duplicate your functional tests, with caution**
-> Every single FT doesn't need to test every singel part of your application.
+> Every single FT doesn't need to test every single part of your application.
 In our case, we wanted to avoid going through the full login process for every FT that needs an authenticated user.
 So we used a test fixture to "cheat" and skip that part.
-You might find other thingds you want to skip in your FTs.
+You might find other things you want to skip in your FTs.
 A word of caution, however: functional tests are there to catch unpredictable interactions between different parts of your application.
 So be wary of pushing de-duplication to the extreme.

 * **When writing code to a test, pass the broken condition to ensure the test validates said test**